 Most importantly, my underlying principle is that if I can price golfers better than my golf bookmaker then I’m getting a discount – generating bigger payouts than I would receive if the bookmaker’s prices had been correct.
 The logic here is to eliminate the ‘house edge’ or even shift that edge to being in my favour – so the bookmaker is betting with me!

 Further, had the bookmaker’s prices been shorter (smaller) then I likely wouldn’t have bet on those players in the first place.
 Don’t ever think that price or value don’t matter!

-To avoid quickly coming to the attention of bookmaking companies which, these days, are super-quick to limit or ban winners, a lot of ‘smarts’ and ‘professionals’ bet in small stakes across several or many bookmakers – hiding their identities by using non-personal betting accounts (friends, syndicates, family members).
-It’s time-consuming, but what’s their alternative?
+To avoid quickly coming to the attention of bookmaking companies which, these days, are super-quick to limit or ban winners, a lot of ‘smarts’ and ‘professionals’ bet in small stakes across several or many bookmakers and hiding their identities by using non-personal betting accounts (friends, syndicates, family members).
+It’s time-consuming, but what’s the alternative?

 Bookmaking organisations have generated this undercover tactic, punters trying to stay under the radar, because they are now fundamentally incapable of accepting that winning gamblers should exist; so they seek to eliminate them from their companies.